-One tactic used by industry role-players are SLAPP lawsuits,805 (short for Strategic Litigation Against Public Participation) which are designed to intimidate and silence public interest campaigns.
-Typically, these lawsuits aim to place limitations on free speech and discourage public engagement on matters of public interest.806
+One tactic used by industry role-players are SLAPP lawsuits, (short for Strategic Litigation Against Public Participation) which are designed to intimidate and silence public interest campaigns.
+Typically, these lawsuits aim to place limitations on free speech and discourage public engagement on matters of public interest.

-They have been described as: "[L]awsuits initiated against individuals or organisations that speak out or take a position on an issue of public interest... not as a direct tool to vindicate a bona fide claim, but as an indirect tool to limit the expression of others... and deter that party, or other potential interested parties, from participating in public affairs."807
+They have been described as: "[L]awsuits initiated against individuals or organisations that speak out or take a position on an issue of public interest... not as a direct tool to vindicate a bona fide claim, but as an indirect tool to limit the expression of others... and deter that party, or other potential interested parties, from participating in public affairs."

-The Constitutional Court808 has recognised SLAPP as an abuse of process and confirmed that SA law recognises a special defence to SLAPP lawsuits.
-This illustrates that SA courts have rejected such corporate bullying, particularly when aimed at suppressing constitutional rights like freedom of expression and the right to an environment not harmful to health or well-being, which includes animal welfare.809 https://www.saflii.org/za/cases/ZACC/2022/37.html.
+The Constitutional Court has recognised SLAPP as an abuse of process and confirmed that SA law recognises a special defence to SLAPP lawsuits.
+This illustrates that SA courts have rejected such corporate bullying, particularly when aimed at suppressing constitutional rights like freedom of expression and the right to an environment not harmful to health or well-being, which includes animal welfare.